Native American Museum

 |

 The Native American Museum is located in beautiful Dobbs Memorial Park.
-It is the only museum of its kind which is operated by a city parks department in the Midwest.
+It is the only museum of its kind to be operated by a city parks department in the Midwest.
 Our permanent displays feature the life ways of the native peoples of the Northeast Woodlands, and we have numerous temporary exhibits as well.

-The Native American Museum has also been a member of the Wabash Valley Visions and Voices Project since 2004.
-Sponsored by Indiana State University, the project's goal is to digitize the collections of local libraries and museums, and is a valuable tool for educators, as well as the general public.More information: Wabash
+Group Program Information The Native American Museum has also been a member of the Wabash Valley Visions and Voices Project since 2004.
+Sponsored by Indiana State University, the project's goal is to digitize the collections of local libraries and museums, and is a valuable tool for educators, as well as the general public.More

 -